December 14, 2021

 The pandemic showed why edtech is one of the most powerful learning tools to foster career development and student engagement.
 It also proved to be one of the most important tools for learners who are seeking alternative learning opportunities.
 The affordable, accessible and flexible nature of edtech helps students and employees receive the training and development they need to succeed.

-Using EdTech to Encourage Employee Engagement
+Using EdTech to Improve Employee Development and Engagement

 At Cengage Group, our workforce skills business – ed2go – has seen sharp, increased demand for online vocational training and reskilling.
 The business delivered a 21% revenue growth during the second quarter of fiscal year 2022 and continues to see strong demand.
-This signals there is market growth opportunity beyond higher education, and we can support workforce reskilling efforts for a career-ready workforce.
+This signals there is market growth opportunity beyond higher education, and we can support workforce reskilling efforts for a career ready workforce.

 employee development